Table of Contents

 Rear Panniers On Front Racks

-I’ve found that it’s no problem to fit large rear panniers on lowrider front racks with any wheel size larger than 26 inch.
+I’ve found that it’s no problem to fit large rear panniers on lowrider front racks with any wheel size larger than 26 inches.
 This will give you the opportunity to fill your panniers with lighter, bulkier items up front (like sleeping gear).

 While this front rack resource throws lots of options into the mix, finding the right rack style is simple: it’s all about matching your front rack to your intended use.